mxnctblt/holbertonschool-web_back_end/user_authentication_service/README.md

 In this task, you will implement the Auth.valid_login method.
 It should expect email and password required arguments and return a boolean.

 Try locating the user by email.
 If it exists, check the password with bcrypt.checkpw.
 If it matches return True.
 In any other case, return False.

+### Task 9.
+Generate UUIDs

+In this task you will implement a \_generate_uuid function in the auth module.
+The function should return a string representation of a new UUID.
+Use the uuid module.

+Note that the method is private to the auth module and should NOT be used outside of it.